liferay/liferay-docs/develop/tutorials/articles/400-back-end-frameworks/03-data-scopes/00-data-scopes-intro.markdown

 # Data Scopes [](id=data-scopes)

 Apps can restrict their data to specific scopes.
 Scopes provide a context for the application's data.

 *Global:* One data set throughout a portal instance.

-*Site:* Separate data sets for each site it's added to.
+*Site:* Separate data sets for each Site it's added to.

 *Page:* Separate data sets for each page it's added to.

-For example, a site-scoped app can display its data across a single site.
+For example, a Site-scoped app can display its data across a single Site.
 For a detailed explanation of scopes, see the user guide article [Widget Scope](/discover/portal/-/knowledge_base/7-1/widget-scope).
 To give your applications scope, you must manually add support for it.
 This